ruark-xyz/sketchyAF-app/.ai/done/20250605-excalidraw-image-library.md

 **Acceptance criteria:**
 - Script is executable via npm command (e.g., `npm run build:libraries`)
-- Script processes all folders in the image-libraries directory
+- Script processes all folders in the src/assets/image-libraries directory
 - Progress feedback is provided during execution
 - Success/failure status is clearly reported
 - Script can be run from any directory in the project